 - 1. Check that all settings are at 'Default' and the pre-commissioning steps have been followed. - 2.
 Give the start command to the PCB. - 3.
 Check rotation, if the direction of rotation is incorrect then change over two of the output phase connections marked U, V and W. - 4.
 Default settings should give a satisfactory start with most applications.
-If it does but you want to further limit current during start up then stop the motor and move to 12 below.
+If it does but you want to further limit current during start-up, then stop the motor and move to 12 below.

-Carry Out the following procedure only if the default start sequence established proves unsatisfactory, this may occur if you have a high inertia load.
+Carry Out the following procedure only if the default start sequence proves unsatisfactory, this may occur if you have a high inertia load.
 The following does not have any form of current limit enabled and therefore may not be suitable should you be trying to limit current excursion during start up.

-- 5. Ensure the current limit potentiometer VR1 is fully anti-clockwise at its maximum setting. - 6.
-Set switches 1, 2 and 3 to the minimum ramp time of 0.5s - 7.
-Set switches 8 and 9 to give the maximum pedestal voltage.
+- 5. Ensure the current limit potentiometer VR1 is fully anti-clockwise, (gives maximum current at start up). - 6.
+Set switches 1, 2 and 3 to the minimum ramp time of 0.5s - Set switches 8 and 9 to give the maximum pedestal voltage.
 (Leave switch 10 in the OFF position) - 8.
 Start the motor.
 The motor should begin to rotate immediately. - 9.
 Check rotation, if the direction of rotation is incorrect then change over two of the output phase connections marked U, V and W. - 10.
 With these settings the unit should start and ramp very rapidly to full speed.
 If it does not then you should check supply and feed connections are the correct way round and that all connections are made and that all phases are available on the input, L1, L2 and L3 side of the thyristors. - 11.
-If the unit starts satisfactorily then increase the ramp time from 0.5s to a suitable setting, 10s or 20s are typical, and step by step reduce the pedestal voltage setting until a smooth start is achieved
+If the unit starts readily then increase the ramp-time from 0.5s to a suitable setting, 10s or 20s are typical, slowly reduce the pedestal voltage setting until a smooth start is achieved.

-Carry out the following procedure if you want to limit the current at start up.
+Carry out the following procedure if you want to limit the current at start up

-- 12. Turn the current limit potentiometer to minimum, fully clockwise; this provides maximum current limiting. - 13.
-Start the motor; it is likely that the motor will not rotate.
-This is expected. - 14.
-Slowly turn the potentiometer VR1 - 15. anti-clockwise until the motor starts to move, then turn through approximately a further 10° at which point the motor should have sufficient current to accelerate the load to full speed smoothly.
+- 12. Turn the current-limit potentiometer to minimum current flow, (that is fully clockwise); this provides the maximum current limiting during the ramp time period set by DIP Switches 1, 2 and 3. - 13.
+Initiate the motor start; it is likely that the motor will not rotate; this is expected. - 14.
+Immediately start to slowly turn the potentiometer VR1 anticlockwise thus increasing the current flow; then turn through approximately a further 10° anticlockwise at which point the motor should have sufficient current to accelerate the load to full speed smoothly.
 This point is the point at which the EnviroStart is providing sufficient power to start the load whilst limiting the current by the maximum amount.
-The Current Limit should not be set too low, as this will cause motor overheating and tripping of the thermal overload in the supply system if they are fitted. - 16.
-With the Current Limit set, the ramp time may need reducing to give the required starting time. - 17.
+The Current Limit should not be set to too low a current on start up as this will cause motor overheating and tripping of the thermal overloads in the supply system if they are fitted. - 15.
+With the Current-limit set, the ramp-time may need reducing to give the required starting time. - 16.
 Should you want you can monitor the current at start up using a fast acting current clamp meter or Three Phase Analyser set to peak current hold.
 The clamp should be placed on one of the output feed cables to the motor.
+(It is reasonable however to listen to the start-up of the motor, if it "sounds" good and meets the Customer requirements for starting time then it is probably good).